aaghbal/inception/README.md

 - **Reusability:** Layers can be reused across multiple images, saving space and reducing build time.
 - **Efficiency:** Only the layers that have changed need to be pulled or pushed, making operations faster.

+> **Volumes**

+**Docker Volumes** are a feature used to persist data generated and used by Docker containers.
+They are designed to be a way for Docker containers to store data outside of their file system, which gets destroyed when the container is removed.
+Volumes are the preferred mechanism for persisting data because they are managed by Docker and are more performant than bind mounts.

+#### Key Characteristics of Docker Volumes

+1. **Managed by Docker:** Docker handles the creation, management, and cleanup of volumes.

+2. **Persist Data:** Volumes retain data across container restarts and removals.

+3. **Share Data:** Volumes can be shared between multiple containers.

+4. **Decouple Data from Container Lifecycle:** Ensures that data is not tied to the lifecycle of a container, allowing for better data integrity and portability.

+#### Types of Docker Volumes

+1. **Anonymous Volumes:** Created without a name, used for temporary data that doesn't need to be persisted beyond the container's life.

+2. **Named Volumes:** Created with a specific name, used for data that should persist across container lifecycles.